TuringLang/NestedSamplers.jl/docs/README.md

 This script can be found at [`make`](make).
 You can choose to run this manually or you can use it as a git hook by moving it to the `.git/hooks` folder.
 To set it up to run before pushing simply run

+    mkdir -p .git/hooks
     cp docs/make .git/hooks/pre-push

+If you set this pre-push hook up and ever want to skip it, just push with `--no-verify` like this:

+    git push --no-verify origin master